Twitter takes down GOP fake account about Feltes

 New Hampshire Democratic Party officials said they first reported the account to Twitter within an hour of its first post last Wednesday and the social media group had the account taken down shortly after that point.

-The account had few followers but Democratic Chairman Raymond Buckley said these deceptive social-media tactics have become more common since 2016 wiehn Russian-government groups spread false information during the U.S. presidential election.
+The account had few followers but New Hampshire Democratic Party Chairman Raymond Buckley said these deceptive social-media tactics have become more common since 2016 when Russian-government groups spread false information during the U.S. presidential election.

 “Spreading disinformation through social media is a strategy our foreign adversaries used in 2016 and 2018 to sow division and mislead voters, and it’s clear these nefarious tactics are already ramping up again for the 2020 election cycle,” Buckley said.